frankiezeager/jekyll-now/_posts/2018-05-23-moving-to-aws-beanstalk.md

 Earlier, I wrote a post about converting a deep learning python project to [Flask and Heroku](http://zeager.xyz/heroku/), but I soon found the Heroku platform a bit inflexible and expensive for the computational requirements for a machine learning application.
 In order for there to be no memory error when running an RNN LSTM model, I needed to use at least one Standard-2X Dyno, which ended up being $50/ month, but it was still too slow to not be timed out by Heroku's automatic time-out feature.
 Ultimately, to run successfully without being timed out, it would end up being around $200/month, which is a little expensive for a simple hobby project.

 AWS Elastic Beanstalk allows the flexibility of the multitude of memory/cpu/gpu combinations of AWS EC2, and you only have to pay the hourly cost for the EC2 instance.
-Of course, there were some major headaches with the transition from Heroku to AWS Elastic Beanstalk, so I'll detail them here in this post.
+As there always are, there were some major headaches with the transition from Heroku to AWS Elastic Beanstalk, so I'll detail them here in this post.

 ## Change the name of your Flask application
 One major headache is that AWS Elastic Beanstalk will only recognize your Flask app if it's called *application* in your code.
 That means, instead of